SynfiniDLT/daml-tokenization-toolkit/operations/README.md

           "parties": ["bob"] // One or more labels of the observer parties }
       ],
-      "instrumentType": "Pba" // One of: "Token" or "Pba".
-"Token" will use the default Token factory implementation
+      "instrumentType": "Token" // Currently this must be set to "Token".
+Only the token instrument type is supported
-        // from Daml Finance.
-"Pba" will use the PartyBoundAttributes instrument from this repository.
+        // but other instrument types may be added in future e.g. bonds, options etc.
     }
   ]
 }